AdamMeyers/The_Termolator/README.txt

       system not working.
 In particular, the function "get_top_ten" in webscore.py may need to be changed to reflect such future changes.
    C) If extensive use is made of the system, Yahoo! may ban you from using
-      there search engine.
+      their search engine.
 We have used 40K or so searches at a time and not had this happen.
 However, if it did, a different way of accessing the search engine would be necessary and the setting up of a Yahoo account would be needed.
 It would cost approximately .08 cents